 Hmmm…what to say here.
 I guess at heart, I’m a “Geek”, at least my wife seems to confirm that on a regular basis. 🙂 I admit, I like gadgets, computers, video games, etc., but I also like other non-geeky stuff too!
 You know, sports (b-ball for one: I mean really, I’m 6’5″.
 Do you know how many times I’ve been asked if I play basketball?), mountain biking (the fun kind, like flying down the face of Big Bear Mountain), hiking and camping to name a few.
 OK, maybe I’m just trying to justify that I’m not a geek and I just need to come to terms with it and move on with my life. 😀

 Anyway, it all started with LEGO.
 When I was a little kid I fell in love with LEGO.
 I would get them every year for Christmas, for my birthday, and if my parents ever took us to Toys-R-Us, my brother’s and I would beg and plead until they let us get a LEGO set, even if it was just a little one (I’m sure they loved that!).
 To this day, my parents still send me a little LEGO set for Christmas each year.
-I even have some on my desk at work:
+Here are some in my home office:

 I loved being able to build and create all kinds of stuff with LEGO (and then destroy them, of course ;)).
 I loved that there were new LEGO sets to look forward to every year.
 I loved the challenge of coming up with a design in my head and then trying to build that with LEGO.
 When I was older I would actually use graph paper to draw up models and then build them (aircraft carriers, the space shuttle, an F-16, trucks, you name it).
 That kind of transitioned into building tree houses, then car stereos (I lost some hearing because of them :D), tricking out my mountain bike, souping up my ’67 Mustang, working in construction, etc..
 I love building things!
 Along the way I also figured out that I was pretty good with math and since I liked stereos I decided I’d go to college to become an electrical engineer and design stereos.